-- a) Staff must adhere to Council's procurement policies, procedures and processes, specifically the Contract and Procurement Procedure Rules. - b) Specific contract details must be entered into Council's Contracts Register which is updated via the Hub - c) A Contract Manager will be identified in the procurement plan form. - i.
+- a) Staff must adhere to Council's procurement policies, procedures and processes, specifically the Contract and Procurement Procedure Rules. - b) Specific contract details must be entered into Council's Contracts Register which is updated via the Hub - c) A Contract Manager must be formally appointed. - i.
 The Contract Manager may manage a contract valued at more than their level of financial delegation.
 However, the Contract Manager must not approve or incur expenditure on goods, services or a project valued at more than their level of financial delegation.
 Note, this also applies to any changes (variations) to the original price of procurement. - d) Council developed and recommended Contract Templates must be used. - i.
 Staff must use Council developed and recommended contract templates at all times, or recognised suites of templates - ii.
-Specific advice should be sought from One Legal or the Policy & Governance team during the planning stages of procurement to determine the appropriate terms and conditions that should apply. - e) All Contracts must include appropriate clauses in the areas of:
+Specific advice should be sought from ONE Legal or the Policy & Governance team during the planning stages of procurement to determine the appropriate terms and conditions that should apply. - e) All Contracts must include appropriate clauses in the areas of: